 SKy8 Shrimp Farm of Stoughton, Massachusetts, ships white shrimp fresh at about twice the price of most imported frozen shrimp.
 But owner James Tran says cost hasn’t dampened demand.

-Blue Ridge Aquaculture of Martinsville, Virginia, specializes in tilapia, a fish that’s conducive to intensive tank farming.
+Blue Ridge Aquaculture of Martinsville, Virginia, specializes in tilapia, a fish that’s ideal for fish farming tanks.

 Australis Aquaculture, based in Turner Falls, Massachusetts, specializes in barramundi (also known as Asian sea bass).
 The farm, near the banks of the Connecticut River, produces some 2 million pounds of fish per year and only 15 pounds of solid waste per day.
 The waste is donated to local farmers as fertilizer.